World of Warcraft: The War Within: Algari Offensive

 After returning to the surface, Anduin and Alleria inform their allies of the danger they face if Xal'atath is allowed to proceed with her plans.
 Thrall and Jaina soon reach the Isle of Dorn with a large fleet of Horde and Alliance ships and begin training the earthen for war.
 With the combined might of the earthen, Arathi, Horde, and Alliance, they form the Algari Offensive to protect Khaz Algar and stop Xal'atath.
 While the Council of Dornogal had been restored with Merrix, Adelgonn, and Brinthe among its members, they still sought to reform the Stormriders and find a new Stormward to lead them.
 Thrall seeks out Lufsela, who tends to the elemental stormrooks that the Stormriders use as mounts, and together they recruit new riders and manage to summon forth new stormrooks to use in battle.
-The council soon decides to renounce the Titan's edicts for good to give the earthen the freedom of choice and to better assist their new allies.
+The council soon decides to renounce the Titan's edicts for good, giving the earthen the freedom of choice and to assist their new allies better.
 For her help in restoring the Stormriders to their former glory, Lufsela is made the new Stormward, making the Council of Dornogal whole for the first time in thousands of years.

 Wanting to assist with the war effort, Brinthe and Dagran travel to the Deepforge Golemworks, an abandoned facility that once produced war golems, only to find it overrun by the Darkfuse Enforcement, a goblin mercenary company.
 They work together to restore a hydropower plant and restart a mining operation, allowing them to reanimate dormant war golems that quickly disperse the goblins, and the facility is reactivated.
-Seeking to uncover intel that would benefit their cause, the Weaver has her quartermaster Y'tekhi undergo ascension to infiltrate the City of Threads.
+Seeking to uncover intel that would benefit their cause, the Weaver has her quartermaster, Y'tekhi, undergo ascension to infiltrate the City of Threads.
 After seeking assistance from the surface, Y'tekhi is joined by the forsaken Lillian Voss, and they sneak into the Transformatory, where the Ascended were created.
 They soon discover that the deposed nerubian queen Neferess was still alive but had been turned into a monstrous abomination as part of a failed experiment.
 Y'tekhi is then possessed by Xal'atath, forcing Voss to subdue them and flee the area, only to discover a vast operation where nerubians were transporting Black Blood to Hallowfall.